 - There was a clear vision and set of values.
-The practice had a realistic strategy and supporting business plans to achieve priorities.
-The business plan set out goals and objectives for the practice up to the year 2020.
+The practice were meeting to review their business plans since becoming a single handed GP practice.
 The practice developed its vision, values and strategy jointly with patients, staff and external partners. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The strategy was in line with health and social priorities across the region.
 The practice planned its services to meet the needs of the practice population.
 This was being done jointly with other local practices in order to map out services and provide them in a co-ordinated, streamlined way. - The practice monitored progress against delivery of the strategy.